Taktfuld/ChatPal/README.md

 ## Features

-- Responds to all messages in the setup channel
+- Responds to all messages in the setup channel with detailed, intelligent answers
 - Ignores messages that start with "?"
+- Uses **OpenAI GPT-4o** (premium model) for exceptional response quality
+- Enhanced AI with comprehensive, well-structured answers and markdown formatting
-- Uses OpenAI GPT-4o-mini for intelligent responses
+- 2000 token limit for detailed responses
 - Simple channel setup with `!setchannel` command

 2. Invite the bot to your server